dsyme/dsyme-presentations/design-notes/ces-compared.md

 }
 ```

 This is what we call comprehension (or monoidal) syntax in F#.

+Note that the monoidal syntax comes with stricter requirements than the mathematical notion of a _monoid_.
+In abstract algebra, a _monoid_ is an _associative binary operator with identity_.
+Compared to the required functions, the binary operator would be implemented by `Combine` and the identity by `Zero`.
+The associativity and identity laws can't be captured by F#'s type system (nor Haskell's, for that matter).
+The `Yield` requirement doesn't relate to the mathematical notion of a monoid, and neither does `For`.
+These instead belong to the notion of defining 'a monoid on monads'.

 There are additional optional elements available to enrich the syntax for comprehension CEs.
 For example you can optionally have:

 - `yield!` (YieldFrom : M<T> -> M<T>)